 Instructions

-- Start making Two Layer Pumpkin Cheesecake by making the crust.
+- Start by making the crust.
 In a medium bowl, mix melted butter, ¼ cup sugar and graham cracker crumbs.
 Transfer mixture to prepared springform pan.
 Pat gently with a spoon and build up the edges about 1 inch all the way around.

 - Bake the crust at 350 degrees for 8-10 minutes or until slightly set.
 Remove from oven and allow to cool while you prepare the cheesecake layers.

-- To make the pumpkin layer, remove 1 cup of the cheesecake mixture from the large bowl and place it in a separate, medium mixing bowl.
-Next, add the pumpkin and spices; mix well.
+- To make the pumpkin layer, mix reserved 1 cup cheesecake mixture with pumpkin and spices; mix well.

 - To assemble Two Layer Pumpkin Cheesecake, first pour the plain cheesecake mixture into the crust.
 Gently spread it with a rubber spatula so it reaches the edges.
 Then repeat this process with the pumpkin layer.